JustinMorgan/StickyTableColumns/README.md

 - Tag the table(s) you want to stickify with `class="stickify"`.
 - The table must have `table-layout:fixed`, so make sure you set an explicit width for `th` and `td` in your table.

-Note that **this is just a proof of concept** for the dynamic stretch/shrink behavior, not a general-purpose plugin.
+Note that **this is just a proof of concept** for the dynamic grow/shrink behavior, not a general-purpose plugin.
 It will probably need some tweaks before you can use it in your project.
-I've tried to make it easy to modify for more complex behavior (e.g. more than one sticky column), but I stopped short of implementing it myself.
+I've tried to make it easy to modify if you want more features (e.g. more than one sticky column).